-The easiest way to create an object is through Resources Window.
+Basic way to create scene objects is through Resources Window.
 Just pick desired object and drag it to the scene.

 Another way to create an object is to use context menu.

-Once an object is selected, it can be moved with Transfom Tool instrument.
+Once an object is selected, it can be modified with Transform tool.
 With this tool you can translate, rotate, or scale the objects.

-Transform tool regime can be switched by clicking on the corresponding icon in the ribbon, or via pressing R, T, Y, U, I keys.
+Transform tool has four modes, which can be switched by clicking on the corresponding icon in the Ribbon, or by pressing R, T, Y, U, I keys.
 There is also a local coordinate mode.

 |Switches the control mode of the selected objects to the Select mode which allows to select objects only, without the possibility of their transformation. |